Emmanuel-Innocent/challenges-Emmanuel-Innocent/level3_design/README.md

 grant_out_tb = token_tb & request_queue_tb      #the token and request line are masked to give the grant output
 ```

+- The grant output of the "golden model" and the DUT are then "asserted" to check for equivalence

+`assert grant_out == grant_out_tb, "the observed grant request line does not match the expected grant output"`

 ## Is the Verification Complete?
 The test was meant to only verify the functional behaviour of the simple round robin arbiter.
 No verification was done for timing analysis, etc.